This page shows you how to deploy a service to Cloud Run using Cloud Code for Cloud Shell.

 If you're creating a new service, choose your platform preferences under Deployment Platform, either Cloud Run (fully managed) or Cloud Run for Anthos.
 For help choosing the best option for your development needs, see the Choosing your platform guide.

-You can also specify additional settings like service account, environment variables, and SQL connections, using the Advanced revision settings section.
+(Optional) To specify additional settings like service account, environment variables, and SQL connections, expand the Advanced revision settings section.

 The following environment variables are automatically added to the running containers: